 Theonomy rightly believes that political theory must be deduced from Scripture, but it misinterprets Scripture – namely the law given to Israel and covenant theology as a whole.

-Theonomy is the presumption that all civil governments are morally obligated to enforce the Old Covenant judicial laws given to Israel (because they have not been abrogated) and furthermore that all civil governments must refrain from coercion in areas where Scripture has not prescribed their intervention (the “regulative principle of the state”).
+Theonomy is the starting presumption that the Old Covenant judicial laws given to Israel have not been abrogated therefore all civil governments are morally obligated to enforce them (including the specific penalties) and furthermore that all civil governments must refrain from coercion in areas where Scripture has not prescribed their intervention (the “regulative principle of the state”).

 Defining Our Terms

 Etymologically, theonomy simply means “God’s law.”
 However, the phrase was used by Greg Bahnsen in the 1970s to describe his presuppositional political philosophy in contrast to “autonomy” (man’s reason independent of God’s revelation).
 This post addresses theonomy as defined and defended by Bahnsen.
 (If you think theonomy has a broader definition, that is a separate discussion we can have.
 For the purposes of this post, theonomy is being defined according to Bahnsen’s theonomic thesis).
 Bahnsen argued that